 - A wealth management advisor from a major Atlanta firm

-- Tax attorneys specializing in high-income earners
+- Tax attorneys specialising in high-income earners

 - Real estate investment advisors